by Nebula Haze

 Hazes tend to have psychedelic and uplifting effects, and Haze plants have contributed genetics to many famous strains such as Super Lemon Haze, Northern Light, and Jack Herer.
 Hazes tend to have very long flowering periods, though stay shorter and are easier to grow indoors than a pure Sativa.

 Basically, a Ruderalis or auto-flowering cannabis plant will go through its whole lifecycle in about 3 months, regardless of what you do as a grower.
-This can be bad if you'd like to harvest big yields, but can be convenient since Ruderalis plants tend to stay very short and are well-suited to small, indoor spaces.
+This can be bad if you’d like to produce huge plants, but can be convenient since Ruderalis plants produce a lot of buds for their size even though they tend to stay very short.
+They are well-suited to small, indoor spaces and for growers who want to grow smaller plants outdoors.

 A Note About Ruderalis/Auto-Flowering Plants, Potency and CBD

-When I first started learning about them in 2010, Ruderalis strains were less "potent" (with THC) compared to other strains of marijuana, since original Ruderalis plants had basically zero THC.
-In the time since then, many strains have been developed which have nearly comparable THC levels to other strains, while maintaining the auto-flowering characteristics of Ruderalis.
+When I first started learning about them in 2010, Ruderalis strains were less “potent” (with THC) compared to other strains of marijuana, since the ancestor Ruderalis plants had basically zero THC.
+In the time since then, many strains have been developed which have comparable THC levels to other strains, while maintaining the auto-flowering characteristics of Ruderalis.

 Auto-flowering strains usually contain higher levels of CBD than most high-THC, adult-use strains